KnutKnutson/character-sheet-react/README.md

 # character-sheet-react

-A character sheet app built in JavaScript with React and Firebase.
+A character sheet app built with React and Firebase.

 ## Usage